 Estimated percentage of fees – Stage 5 = 7%

-- Stage 6 – handing over of the project particular, concluding the administration of the contract, instigating the defects liability period and post occupancy evaluation.
-At this point most of the works are carried out and the project will have reached a finish.
+- Stage 6 – handing over of the project particulars, concluding the administration of the contract, instigating the defects liability period and post-occupancy evaluation.
+At this point, most of the works are carried out and the project will have reached a finish.

 Estimated percentage of fees – Stage 6 = 3%

-The above stages and what they consist of needs to be agreed in full prior to work undertaking.
+The above stages and what they consist of need to be agreed upon in full before work undertaking.
 This is not a definitive list as every project varies, please do drop our office a call if you'd like to run through the Stages in more detail.

 Other fees to be aware of

-Throughout the process a number of consultants and statutory regulation boards will need to be factored in to the final fee.
+Throughout the architectural process, several consultants and statutory regulation boards will need to be factored into the final fee.
 It’s not always possible for an architect to outline exactly what these are going to be until the project brief has been defined and still then it’s not a given.

 - Conservation and Heritage Assessor

-So, how much is it actually going to cost?
+So, how much is an architect actually going to cost?

 There are a lot of variables at play in a construction project that can increase or decrease your architect’s fees.
 The best place to start is to define your brief and budget and then contact a couple of architects’ practices.

-At Märraum we operate a free initial consultation.
-In this meeting we’ll use the information and background research we do before we see you to present a rough guide to what your fees will look like.
+At Marraum, we operate a free initial consultation.
+In this meeting, we’ll use the information and background research we do before we see you to present a rough guide on what your fees will look like.